LSTP-stat/StatResourcesHub/README.md

 - **An Introduction to Python for Absolute Beginners**: This resource is an ideal starting point for those new to Python.
 It provides a comprehensive introduction to the basics of Python programming, covering fundamental concepts in an easy-to-understand manner.
 [Read here](https://help.uis.cam.ac.uk/system/files/documents/python3-slides.pdf).

 - **Introduction to SQL**: This resource is a great place to start for those new to SQL.
 It covers essential SQL concepts and commands, providing a solid foundation for database querying and management.
 [Read here](https://www.stat.berkeley.edu/~spector/sql.pdf).

+- **Statistics with Julia: Fundamentals for Data Science, Machine Learning and Artificial Intelligence**.
+This version of the book includes a complete structure of the contents and an almost complete code-base using Julia 1.3.
+[Download here](https://dlib.hust.edu.vn/bitstream/HUST/18110/1/OER000000260.pdf).

 ### Survey Statistics